munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

+#### Arisa's Background
 Ichigaya Arisa is a second-year student at Hanasakigawa Girls' High School, the student council secretary and Poppin'Party's keyboardist.

+Arisa's grandparents run a pawnshop called Ryuuseidou, and she lives in a big and traditional house, which includes a basement where Poppin'Party practices and hangs out at most of the time.
+Ryuuseidou is also the place where Kasumi found her guitar, Random Star, from.

+When she was younger, Arisa picked up to learn the piano but then quit it halfway through because she didn't have any motivation to continue, and because she had to study for middle school exams - when she befriended <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%205.md#kasumi">Kasumi</a> and heard about her plans to start a band, she picked it up again.

+#### Arisa's Custom Tour of Duty
 Arisa is a tough bot, which means she has 60 skill point.
 She is 60% accurate when firing.
 Her reaction time is 0.3 seconds and she is sensitive footsteps.
 She holds her fire for 0.35 seconds before attacking.

 She has 60 (Ok) points of teamwork and 85 (Good) points of bravery.
 Arisa has moderate teamwork.
 She sometimes follows the player's commands.
 She groups with teammates if she lacks sufficient money.